ManticoreGamesInc/platform-documentation/docs/scripting/conventions.md

 ## File Structure

-> Note: Implementation specifics are tbd, this just notes the need for imports at the top of the file
+> Note: Implementation specifics are tbd, this just notes the desire for imports at the top of the file

 * Start with any `require` calls, such as: